A motivic filtration on the topological cyclic homology of commutative ring spectra

 \begin{proof} We say that the height $2$ telescope conjecture holds for a spectrum $X$ if the natural map $L_2^{f}X \to L_2X$ is an equivalence.
 First note that, since $L_2$ and $L_2^{f}$ are smashing localizations, if the height $2$ telescope conjecture holds for a ring $R$ then it also holds for every $R$-module.
 We will prove the height $2$ telescope conjecture for $\TC^{-}(\ell)$.
 Since $\TP(\ell)$ is a module over $\TC^{-}(\ell)$, we may conclude the height $2$ telescope conjecture for $\TP(\ell)$ and then, by the Nikolaus--Scholze fiber sequence, for $\TC(\ell)$.

-By the work of Mahowald and Miller \cite{MahowaldTelescope,MillerTelescope}, to prove the height $2$ telescope conjecture for $\TC^{-}(\ell)$ it suffices to prove it for $F \otimes \TC^{-}(\ell)$, where $F$ is a $p$-local finite type $2$ complex.
-For this, consider the equivalence
+By the work of Mahowald and Miller \cite{MahowaldTelescope,MillerTelescope}, to prove the height $2$ telescope conjecture for $\TC^{-}(\ell)$ it suffices to prove it for $F \otimes \TC^{-}(\ell)$, where $F$ is a chosen $p$-local finite type $2$ complex.
+To do this, consider the equivalence